xueyongshef/xueyongshef.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='#'>Department of Electrical Engineering and Electronics, University of Liverpool</a>.
-Liverpool. xue.yong@liverpool.ac.uk
+Liverpool.

 profile:
   align: right